Readless

 Can I still export my Pocket data in 2026?

-No. According to Mozilla's official support page, the Pocket API was disabled and user data export closed on November 12, 2025.
-All data was queued for permanent deletion after that date.
-If you didn't export before the deadline, that data is permanently gone.
-Raindrop.io, Instapaper, Readwise Reader, and Wallabag all support importing Pocket's HTML export format — but only if you saved the file beforehand.
+No. Mozilla originally set an October 8, 2025 export deadline, then extended it — but per Mozilla's official support page, the Pocket API was disabled and user data export closed for good on November 12, 2025, with all data queued for permanent deletion after that.
+If you didn't export before then, that data is gone.
+Raindrop.io, Instapaper, Readwise Reader, and Wallabag all import Pocket's HTML export format — but only if you saved the file beforehand.

 What is the best free Pocket alternative?